syaghoubi00/school/data_structures/linked_list_perfomance/README.md

 translated code, I had to create the `authorsList` with fake author names, as it wasn't provided.
 To do this, I used an old script I wrote which puts together random first and last names together.
-The file with the `authorsList` is parsed and pushed to a vector, which is used for the perfonmance tests.
+The file with the `authorsList` is parsed and pushed to a vector, which is used for the performance tests.
 I then used `std::chrono` for timing the loops again.
 Since the tests were relatively fast, I decided to run each test `10000` times to get a more accurate result.
 The results include the mean and deviation of the `10000` runs.